UAAP Season 78 basketball tournaments: Stepladder semifinals

-First round
+(3) Ateneo vs. (4) FEU Diliman

-Second round
+(2) DLSZ vs. (3) Ateneo

 In the semifinals, La Salle has the twice-to-beat advantage, where they only have to win once, while their opponents twice, to progress.

 Finals

 NU has to win two times, while their opponent has to win three times.
 The finals series will be aired on ABS-CBN Sports and Action Channel 23 and HD Channel 166.